• Topics

 Teaching & Learning

-The teaching and learning function of the Office of Faculty and Academic Staff Development is focused fundamentally on teacher learning.
-Our goal is to directly develop the professional proficiency of our academic colleagues and enable them to better support the success of all MSU students.
+The teaching and learning is a key function of the roles of many educators at MSU, and our goal is to help academic colleagues develop professional proficiency to better support the success of all MSU students.